KRFOSS/kali-docs/nethunter/nethunter-kernel-1-patching/index.md

 ## Patching

-By default, we apply wifi injection patches and patches that add wifi drivers.
+By default, we apply Wi-Fi injection patches and patches that add Wi-Fi drivers.
 Kernel versions below 4.x will require HID keyboard / mouse patches.
 Some devices need additional patches to avoid build errors.
 We no longer need CD-ROM patches as all modern operating systems support being installed from USB storage devices, thus we can mount NetHunter as USB drive.